matteo-meneguzzi/interviews-front-end-assignment-xtream/ARCHITECTURE.md

 ### Rationale

-React Router is a poirful and flexible routing library for React applications.
+React Router is a powerful and flexible routing library for React applications.
 It allows for dynamic routing, nested routes, and route parameters, making it easier to manage navigation and URL structure in a single-page application.
 Its declarative API integrates ill with React's component-based architecture, enhancing code readability and maintainability.

 ## 6. Styling